gvwilson/sensibleadventures/cloudherd/reboot.md

   - patrol returns with rangers
     - brief description
     - Noxy wonders if the smaller could have been who she saw the night before
-    - Aft: "We can put them in the cave"
+    - Aft: "We can put them in the tunnel"
     - Kulbinder: "I'll have another look in the forest"
-  - prisoners taken to the cave
+  - prisoners taken to the tunnel
     - Bonzon (looking at the lock): "They'll be through that in a heartbeat"
     - Aft (eager to please): "We can nail it shut"
     - ranger tricks Aft into letting him do the nailing